 “Fixing your computer gets a lot easier once you become willing to just reinstall the operating system.”

 Hi!
-I’m Jonathan Takeshita (竹下ジョナサン賢), and I am a doctoral candidate in the Department of Computer Science and Engineering at The University of Notre Dame du Lac.
-I am advised by Dr. Taeho Jung, and am a member of the Data, Security, and Privacy Lab.
-My graduate studies are generously supported by the Jack and Mary Ann Remick Fellowship in Engineering.
-For more information about my research, teaching, etc., please see the other pages on this site.
+I’m Jonathan Takeshita (竹下ジョナサン賢), and I was a doctoral student in the Department of Computer Science and Engineering at The University of Notre Dame du Lac.
+I am currently a Postdoctoral Researcher at the Tokyo Institute of Technology, where I am advised by Dr. Yang Cao.
+My doctoral studies were advised by Dr. Taeho Jung, and I was a member of the Data, Security, and Privacy Lab.
+My graduate studies were generously supported by the Jack and Mary Ann Remick Fellowship in Engineering.

 For Summer 2022, I was at Meta (formerly known as Facebook) as a Research Engineer Intern on the Statistics & Privacy team.
 My work at Meta focused on applying Trusted Execution Environments for use in privacy-preserving advertising analytics.
+For Summer 2021, I was at Google as a Software Engineering Intern on the Privacy Infrastructure Research team.
+At Google, I worked on research and development for homomorphic encryption.
+(Project details are confidential.)

 I hold a B.S.E. in Computer Science from The University of Michigan at Ann Arbor, and a B.A. in Engineering Physics and Music from Albion College.
-I have held various positions in research, development, and teaching at those institutions as well as at Epic, Washington University in St. Louis, and Schoolcraft College.
+I have held various positions in research, development, and teaching at those institutions as well as at Cornami, Epic, Washington University in St. Louis, and Schoolcraft College.

 My research spans a wide range of topics in security and privacy, including work in privacy-preserving contact tracing, fully homomorphic encryption, private stream aggregation, secure multi-party computation, secure image deduplication, and compute-enabled RAM.